-Global collaboration is a huge part of achieving success in outsourcing.
-As the client, you're considered part of a bigger family of businesses working and combining your resources together to achieve the same goals for your respective organizations.
+Global collaboration is a key element in business process outsourcing.
+As the client, you are part of a bigger family of businesses working and combining your resources together to achieve the same goals for your respective organizations.
 Your outsourcing provider acts as your business partner and close ally in a continually expanding global economy.

 Before you jump into the bandwagon, however, consider the following possible pitfalls of collaborating on a global scale and managing a geographically dispersed team.
 And, see what experts say on what you can do to overcome them.